 The film leaves us with the question inherent in every superhero story.
 What happens when these heroes give up on humans?
 How do you stop someone indestructible?

-It ends with a Cloverfield-style monster reveal (Brandon in full murder flow).
-There’s even the suggestion of an inverse X-Men universe, where others with special powers exist but, like Brandon, hurt and kill humans.
+It ends with a Cloverfield-style monster reveal: Brandon in full murder flow.
+There’s even the suggestion of an X-Men-style reality, where others with special powers exist but, like Brandon, hurt and kill humans.

 We’re used to seeing films resolve their tensions and give the villains their comeuppance.
 Here, the end credits suggest the plot carries on well after the movie ends.

 Now a common cinema device, this is the opposite of a deus ex machina plot device.
 Instead of a well-timed coincidence that saves the world at the last minute, we’re left with a sour note.
 There’s no resolution, and no happy ending.
 Welcome to the future.